adrismiller/tsR/README.md

   ## ML
   - Divides data into training set and test set by album name
-  - Using caret, creates 4 models (knn, qda, naive_bayes, and svmLinear), using danceability, key, positivity, and acousticness to predict which album a song came from
+  - Using caret, creates 3 models (K-nearest neighbors, Naive Bayes, and Linear SVM), using danceability, key, positivity, and acousticness to predict which album a song came from
   - Using an ensemble model, we got an accuracy of around 37% when testing on the training set (which is not great, but much better than randomly guessing one of 8 albums)